 There may be residue from pesticides used in organic food production, which include natural substances like plant oils and sulfur dust.
 Conventional foods may have residues of man-made pesticides that are used to protect crops from insects, weeds, and diseases.
 Organic foods typically carry a lower amount of pesticide residue than conventional foods.

-The Environmental Protection Agency (EPA) sets the maximum level of each pesticide that can be on each type of food.
+The U.S. Environmental Protection Agency (U.S. EPA) sets the maximum level of each pesticide that can be on each type of food.
 These levels are called tolerances.
 Most of the natural pesticides used in organic production are exempt from the requirement for a tolerance because they are so low in toxicity.

 Trace amounts of man-made pesticides may get into organic foods.
 This might happen if an organic farmer's neighbor uses them, or if a processing plant handles both organic and non-organic foods.
 Since this contact may be unavoidable or inadvertent, USDA regulations allow residues of prohibited pesticides, up to 5 percent of the tolerance level.

 For example, permethrin is a man-made pesticide that is used on non-organic peach trees.